Chart Color Schemes

 Waverton features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

 Waverton's dwelling structure, as per the latest Census, consisted of 17.7% houses and 82.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Waverton was higher at 33.9%, with mortgaged dwellings at 18.0% and rented ones at 48.0%.
-The median monthly mortgage repayment was $3,053, above Sydney metro's average of $2,427.
-Median weekly rent in Waverton was $600, compared to Sydney metro's $470.
-Nationally, Waverton's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Waverton stood at 33.9%, with mortgaged dwellings at 18.0% and rented ones at 48.0%.
+The median monthly mortgage repayment was $3,053, higher than Sydney metro's average of $2,427.
+The median weekly rent in Waverton was $600, compared to Sydney metro's $470.
+Nationally, Waverton's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing